codurance/site/src/_posts/2019-04-08-an-intro-about-docker.md

 $ docker login
 ```

-After the login you can push the images to the repositories, the repository is based in the tag name that you give when building the image, when building the first image there was the `--tag` flag to give a name to the image, and the repository in Docker Hub will use the same name.
+After the login you can push the images to the repositories.
+The repository is based on the tag name that you give when building the image.
+When building the first image there was the `--tag` flag to give a name to the image; the repository in Docker Hub will use the same name.
 You can have multiple versions of the same image in a repository by adding a version to it.

 ```shell
 # docker build . --tag <repository>/<image-name>:<version>